What is dry skin?

 - Don't use harsh soaps, detergents, or perfumes.
 These tend to dry the skin.
 Mild moisturizing cleansers or body washes for dry skin are better.

-- Use soaps and laundry detergents that don't contain dyes or perfumes and that are labelled as "hypoallergenic"
+- Use fragrance-free soaps and laundry detergents that don't contain dyes or perfumes and that are labeled as "hypoallergenic."

-- Apply a salicylic acid solution or creams for thick, scaly skin.
+- Apply a salicylic acid lotion or cream for thick, scaly skin.
 This removes the top layer of skin.
 But these may irritate other skin areas.

-- Cortisone creams may help dry, itchy skin
+- Try cortisone creams.
+They may help dry, itchy skin.

 Try using a humidifier in your home.
 If dry skin isn’t helped with these treatments, your healthcare provider may prescribe a prescription medicine to apply to your skin.